Small Magellanic Cloud: X-ray sources

 The Small Magellanic Cloud contains a large and active population of X-ray binaries.
-Recent star formation has led to a large population of massive stars and high-mass X-ray binaries (HMXBs) which are the relics of the short-lived upper end of the initial mass function.
-The young stellar population and the majority of the known X-ray binaries are concentrated in the SMC's Bar.
+Recent star formation has led to a large population of massive stars and high-mass X-ray binaries (HMXBs), which are the relics of the short-lived upper end of the initial mass function.
+The young stellar population and most known X-ray binaries are concentrated in the SMC's Bar.

-HMXB pulsars are rotating neutron stars in binary systems with Be-type (spectral type 09-B2, luminosity classes V–III) or supergiant stellar companions.
+HMXB pulsars are rotating neutron stars in binary systems with Be-type (spectral type O9-B2, luminosity classes V–III) or supergiant stellar companions.
 Most HMXBs are of the Be type which account for 70% in the Milky Way and 98% in the SMC.
 The Be-star equatorial disk provides a reservoir of matter that can be accreted onto the neutron star during periastron passage (most known systems have large orbital eccentricity) or during large-scale disk ejection episodes.
 This scenario leads to strings of X-ray outbursts with typical X-ray luminosities Lx = 1036–1037 erg/s, spaced at the orbital period, plus infrequent giant outbursts of greater duration and luminosity.

 Monitoring surveys of the SMC performed with NASA's Rossi X-ray Timing Explorer (RXTE) see X-ray pulsars in outburst at more than 1036 erg/s and have counted 50 by the end of 2008.
-The ROSAT and ASCA missions detected many faint X-ray point sources, but the typical positional uncertainties frequently made positive identification difficult.
+The ROSAT and ASCA missions detected many faint X-ray point sources, but the typical positional uncertainties frequently made identification difficult.
 Recent studies using XMM-Newton and Chandra have now cataloged several hundred X-ray sources in the direction of the SMC, of which perhaps half are considered likely HMXBs, and the remainder a mix of foreground stars, and background AGN.

 No X-rays above background were observed from the Magellanic Clouds during the September 20, 1966, Nike-Tomahawk flight.
 Balloon observation from Mildura, Australia, on October 24, 1967, of the SMC set an upper limit of X-ray detection.
 An X-ray astronomy instrument was carried aboard a Thor missile launched from Johnston Atoll on September 24, 1970, at 12:54 UTC for altitudes above 300 km, to search for the Small Magellanic Cloud.
 The SMC was detected with an X-ray luminosity of 5×10^38 erg/s in the range 1.5–12 keV, and 2.5×10^39 erg/s in the range 5–50 keV for an apparently extended source.